Caerleon – Roman Legionary Fort

 History

 At the beginning of the third century, after normalizing the political situation under the rule of Emperor Septimius Severus, Caerleon still served as the main seat of the II Augusta legion, although it is known that it was sent north to stabilize the Caledonian border.
-There were probably plans to permanently move the legion there, but eventually in 211-212 Karakalla made peace, and Isca was thoroughly renovated.
+There were probably plans to permanently move the legion there, but eventually, after Severus’ death in 211 during an expedition in the north, Caracalla and his brother Geta made peace with the Caledonians, and Isca was thoroughly renovated for the legionaries brought home.
 The next involvement of the Caerleon legion was caused by internal fighting after the assassination of the emperors Alexander Severus in 235 and Gordian III in 244.
 During the absence of the army, the buildings, including baths and the amphitheater, were maintained by local staff and residents, however, the decayed barracks were renovated in 274 -275 during the more peaceful reign of Aurelian.

-The fort ended in 287-293 when the uzurpator Carausius proclaimed himself Roman emperor, supported by troops on the island.
-Expecting the invasion of Britain by the legitimate rulers of Diocletian and Constantius, he began preparations for defense.
-Among them, part of the fort’s buildings were demolished, probably to be used elsewhere.
-It was later partly inhabited, although it is not known whether by civilians or military units.
+The fort’s end came in the years 287-293, when the usurper Carausius declared himself Roman emperor, supported by troops on the island.
+Expecting an invasion of Britain by the rightful rulers Diocletian and Constantius, Carausius began preparations for defense.
+As part of these, some of the fort’s buildings were dismantled, probably for use elsewhere.
+It was later partially inhabited, although it is not known whether by civilians or military units.
+Legion II Augusta was probably moved to Rutupiae (Richborough), so if any military units remained in Isca, it must have been minor auxiliary units.
+By the end of the 4th century, the Roman population of Isca had significantly declined, while a settlement of Celtic people eventually grew on the ruins of the Roman fort.

-In the Middle Ages, Caerleon was one of the administrative centers of the Kingdom of Gwent.
-In the Roman fort a parish church was built, and a Norman motte and bailey castle.
-During the Welsh-Norman battles, in 1171 Iorwerth ab Owain and his two sons destroyed the town and burnt the castle.
-In 1217, both the castle and the settlement were occupied by Wilhelm Marshall, who rebuilt the feudal stronghold.
-The remains of many ancient Roman buildings have probably been preserved so far to some extent, but were then probably destroyed in order to obtain building materials.
+In the Middle Ages Caerleon was one of the administrative centres of the Kingdom of Gwent, and also had religious significance as an early bishopric associated with Saint Dubricius.
+A parish church was built on the site of the Roman fort and after the Anglo-Norman conquest in the second half of the 11th century a motte castle.
+During the Welsh-Norman fights of 1171, the Prince of Gwynllwg, Iorwerth ab Owain and his two sons destroyed the town, although they failed to capture the castle itself.
+In 1217 both the castle and the settlement were captured by William Marshall, who rebuilt the feudal stronghold.
+The remains of many of the old Roman buildings probably been preserved to some extent to this day, but were probably demolished to obtain building materials for the reconstruction of the castle.

 Architecture

 At the beginning of the 2nd century AD the fortifications were rebuilt into stone ones.
 The outer part of the embankment received a stone wall 1.5 meters thick, and the gates were reinforced by twin stone towers.
-Also the remaining wooden towers were replaced by a series of stone, four-sided towers spaced at intervals of 43 meters.
-Each tower had two floors, the lower one was a basement inserted into the earth rampart and served only as a warehouse.
-The upper floor was accessible through the door in the rear wall of the tower and connected to the defensive wall-walk in the crown of fortifications.
+The remaining wooden towers were also replaced by a 30 stone, small quadrangular towers measuring 4.5 x 4.5 meters, spaced 43 meters apart and placed on the inside of the perimeter, so that their front walls were in line with the outer elevations of the curtain walls.
+Even the corner towers, placed on the arch of the wall, not at the curtain walls creating a right angle, were solved in this way.
+This made active defense with flanking fire on the base of the wall impossible, giving only a slight height advantage over the curtains adjacent to the towers.
+Each tower had two storeys, with the lower one being a basement inserted into the rampart and serving only as a warehouse.
+The upper storey was accessible through a door in the rear wall of the tower and connected with a wall-walk in the crown of the fortifications, led at the same height.
+Higher on each of the towers there had to be an open, unroofed observation and defense platform.
+Both the towers and the curtain walls had to be crowned with a breastwork to protect the defenders.

-There were bathhouses on the south side of via principalis.
-They were one of the first buildings built of stone and are dated to 75 AD.
-They were a huge complex with a length of 110 meters, including a large, open courtyard with a swimming pool and a great number of buildings in which there were baths and an exercise hall.
-The yard called the palaestra was used for practicing exercises and for playing games in the open air.
-At its northern end was a small building with an apse (nymphaeum), housing a fountain, supplying water through a lead pipe a longitudinal pool (natatio) with a length of 41 meters, running through most of the courtyard.
-Water dripped down the stairs from the fountain, probably flowing from the mouth of the carved dolphin.
-The pool, 1.2 to 1.6 meters deep, contained an impressive 365 thousand liters of water.
-The main bathhouse building consisted of three spacious halls: a cold bath (frigidarium), warm bath (tepidarium) and hot bath (caldarium), built of stone and topped with concrete vaults.
-On the north side they were adjacent to the elongated three-aisle building in the form of a basilica and a smaller heated changing room (apodyterium), added about 150 A.D.
-In the latter, a large apse was distinguished, probably housing a statue, while timber side lockers were placed along the side walls.
+On the south side of the via principalis were the baths, one of the first buildings to be built in stone around 75 AD.
+It was a huge complex, 110 meters long, encompassing a large, open courtyard with a pool and a number of buildings containing baths.
+The courtyard, called the palaestra, was used for outdoor exercises and games.
+It measured 75 x 45 meters and was surrounded on three sides by a portico.
+At its northern end was a small building with an apse (nymphaeum), housing a fountain that fed water through lead pipes to an elongated pool (natatio), as long as 41 meters long and 6-7 meters wide, running through most of the courtyard.
+Water flowed down the steps from the fountain, probably coming from the mouth of a carved dolphin.
+The pool, 1.2 to 1.6 meters deep, held an impressive 365,000 liters of water.
+The main bathhouse consisted of three spacious halls: a cold bath (frigidarium), a warm bath (tepidarium) and a hot bath (caldarium), built of stone and topped with concrete vaults.
+On the north side, they were adjacent to an elongated building in the form of a basilica and a smaller room for a heated changing room (apodyterium), added around 150 AD.

 Current state